MurhafSousli/ngx-sharebuttons/README.md

 }
 ```

-Then the theme name will become `colorful`
+If you use `.sb-moon-theme` then the theme name will become `moon`:

 ```html
 <share-buttons theme="colorful"></share-buttons>